JacekPad/ShopApp/README.md

 # DESCRIPTION:
 Applications written in java 17 with springboot 3.1.1.
 Microservices based application, allowing users to manage products in the database, place orders based on available products, and process created orders. <br>
 Communication among services is done via a message-broker (rabbitMQ) and HTTP requests (WebClient).
-Services are secured by keycoak (client credentials among services and authorization code for users).
+Services are secured by keycloak (client credentials among services and authorization code for users).

 # Services:
  ### warehouse